aztecrex/data-driven-gql/README.md

 mutation {
   postSales: withSalesJournal {
     post(reference: "MYSALESENTRY", entry: {amount: 100, sku: 200, customer: 300}) {
-      ...JournalEntry
+      id
+      clientReference
+      timestamp
+      sku
     }
   }
   postDiscount: withDiscountsJournal {
     post(reference: "MYDISCENTRY", entry: {paid: 29291, customer: 400}) {
-      ...JournalEntry
-    }
-  }
-}

-fragment JournalEntry on JournalEntry {
       id
-  clientReference
-  timestamp
-  ... on SalesJournalEntry {
-    amount
-    sku
-    customer
-  }
-  ... on DiscountsJournalEntry {
       paid
-    customer
     }
   }
+}

 ```

 The `withSalesJournal` and `withDiscountsJournal` properties are generated from the
 journal objects in the database.
 The journal name is used to distinguish the property
 names.
 The schema attached is used to generate the entry input types for each.
-Note that
-the same fragment used in the query accesses the post results.